EduardoMaxwell/speak_extension/README.md

-# This extensio speaks the the word or text you've selected.
+# This extension speaks the word or text you've selected.